Riverdale Season 2 Episode 7 Recap

 Penny tells Jughead that there was an “accident” in the prison showers.
 The Ghoulies attacked F.P. — in retaliation for Archie’s call to the cops during their race — and now he’s badly injured in the infirmary.
 Of course, Penny can protect him, but for a price.

-Jughead only has $18 to his name, so Penny suggests that he do her a favour.
-That favour is to play drug mule for her, carrying a crate from Riverdale to Greendale by midnight.
+Jughead only has $18 to his name, so Penny suggests that he do her a favor.
+That favor is to play drug mule for her, carrying a crate from Riverdale to Greendale by midnight.
 Jughead has no choice, so he asks Archie for help, and his dad’s car.

 We fast-forward to the twosome on the open road, with Archie saying, “Jug, I’ll see this through but where does it end?”
 Jughead doesn’t have an answer.
 He just tells Archie that he’s living “minute to minute” right now.